strongbox/strongbox-docs/docs/developer-guide/metadata/maven-metadata.md

 necessary changes into a new copy and then overwrite the data on the remote.
 If there is no existing `maven-metadata.xml` in the remote repository, Maven will generate a new one and deploy it.

-Sometimes the data in the repository can become corrupt and this is when the repository manager needs to be told to rebuild it (or, alternatively, a scheduled task on the repository manager can take care of this to pre-emptively fix it).
+Sometimes, the data in the repository can become corrupt and this is when the repository manager needs to be told to rebuild it (or, alternatively, a scheduled task on the repository manager can take care of this to pre-emptively fix it).

 ## What are the official resources on Maven metadata?